 - Navigate to the new webhook and click Test Settings.

 You're ready to use the webhook to trigger automated flows, including steps such as sending alerts and initiating incidents, though we always recommend testing before putting things into use.

 The trigger expects the recipients in the trigger URL.
 When you copy the URL from xMatters, it includes the recipients parameter: recipients=<yourname>.
 Of course, you don’t want to receive all the alerts.

 To change the recipients for alerts from this webhook, swap out your name for the people or groups you want to target.
 For example, to target the 'DatabaseTeam', 'Antares Service Team', and 'HR & Marketing' groups, add ?recipients=databaseteam,antares%20service%20team,HR%20%26%20Marketing to the trigger URL.
 Remember to URL-encode any special characters, including spaces, in your group names.

-When a condition you've set fires, it sends a signal to xMatters, which creates an event and notifies the individual or the on-call members of the people or groups you set as recipients in the webhook URL.
-When the trigger receives a signal saying the issue is resolved, it automatically terminates related events in xMatters.
+When a condition you've set fires, it sends a signal to xMatters, which creates an alert and notifies the individual or the on-call members of the people or groups you set as recipients in the webhook URL.
+When the trigger receives a signal saying the issue is resolved, it automatically terminates related alerts in xMatters.

 The person responding to the notification has the following response options:

 - Acknowledge: Acknowledges the notifications and stops escalations.

 - Escalate: Immediately escalates the alert to the next on-call resolver in a targeted group.